 HUMAN RESOURCE MANAGEMENT: WHAT THE HECK IS IT?

 It’s really quite simple, actually.
 The Human Resource Management (HRM) recruits, manages and directs employees of a company or corporation.
-They are the middle guy (or gal) between the higher ups and company employees.
+They are the middleman between the higher ups and company employees.
 An employee advocate, if you will.
 They also are part of the strategic planning of the daily operations and beyond.

 Because the HRM works so closely with employees, they need to know their way around all the rules of human resources, such as training, development, compensation, and benefits, as well as recruitment and selecting the best candidates for the open positions.
 HRM’s need to be well versed in laws such as Equal Employment Opportunity, Family and Medical Leave Act, workers comp, and more.
 And, they need to know how to keep in compliance with all the various acts and laws.
 Not only do the HRM’s protect the employees, but they have to balance the protection of the company, as well.